-- w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall - be adjourned to another meeting. - x The meeting may be recorded on a Council-owned device by the Clerk for use in the writing of the minutes.
-This recording and any notes taken during the meeting shall be destroyed once the minutes to which they relate have been approved by the Council. - y A meeting shall not exceed a period of 3 hours.
+- v If a meeting is or becomes inquorate no business shall be transacted and the - meeting shall be closed.
+The business on the agenda for the meeting shall be - adjourned to another meeting. - w A meeting shall not exceed a period of 2.5 hours.